starlordvk/Cloud_Infrastructure_14848/README.md

 - Pull and tag sa-logic image via GCP cloud shell from dockerhub and then push it it GCP container registry.
 - Navigate to sa-logic container on GCP.
 Deploy and expose the service on your cluster.
 - Build java webapp project to get jar ```mvn install```
-- Change the SA_LOGIC_API_URL variable in sa-webapp Dockerfile to the external IP of sa-logic-service on GCP.
+- Change SA_LOGIC_API_URL variable in sa-webapp Dockerfile to the external IP of sa-logic-service on GCP.
 Use the container port only.
 - Build sa-webapp ```docker build -f Dockerfile -t $DOCKER_USER_ID/sa-webapp .```
 - Push sa-webapp image to docker hub ```docker push $DOCKER_USER_ID/sa-webapp```
 - Pull and tag sa-webapp image via GCP cloud shell from dockerhub and then push it it GCP container registry.